Trip to Saaremaa Island

 - Comfortable bus transportation from and to Tallinn

-- Accommodation 2 nights in a 3* hotel
+- Accommodation 2 nights in a 3*SPA! hotel (rooms for 2 people) and free access to SPA!

 - Food for 3 days: